- LAYER BY LAYER ANATOMICAL INSTRUCTION

 This CME activity discusses the off-label use of botulinum toxin, hyaluronic acid-based dermal fillers and calcium hydroxylapatite.

-Albert Einstein College of Medicine and Scientiae, LLC, fully intends to comply with the legal requirements of the American with Disabilities Act.
+Albert Einstein College of Medicine-Montefiore Medical Center and the Scientiae, LLC, fully intend to comply with the legal requirements of the Americans with Disabilities Act.
 If any participant of this activity is in need of special accommodations, please contact PALETTE at least two weeks prior to the activity at 800-401-0291.

-This activity is jointly sponsored by Albert Einstein College of Medicine and Scientiae, LLC.
+This activity is jointly provided by Albert Einstein College of Medicine-Montefiore Medical Center and Scientiae, LLC

-Designation Statement: Albert Einstein College of Medicine designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in this activity.
+Albert Einstein College of Medicine-Montefiore Medical Center designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
+Physicians should claim only credit commensurate with the extent of their participation in the activity.

 Term of Approval: